The Regional Municipality of Durham aims to ensure that information related to our programs and services is accessible to all community members.

 - Have information readily available about accessible spots in the area.
 For example, if lunch is not provided as part of the meeting, be ready to share a list of accessible restaurants with meeting participants.

-For more information about planning an accessible meeting, please visit the Ontario Ministry of Community and Social Services.
+For more information about planning an accessible meeting, please visit the Ministry of Economic Development, Trade and Employment website.

 The Regional Municipality of Durham, Accessibility Plan